AliceO2Group/QualityControl/doc/Framework.md

 The framework allows to propagate Quality Objects (QOs) produced by Checks and Aggregators to RCT in Bookkeeping.
 The synchronisation is done once, at the end of workflow runtime, i.e. at the End of Run or in the last stage of QC merging on Grid.
+Check results are converted into Flags, which are documented in [O2/DataFormats/QualityControl](https://github.com/AliceO2Group/AliceO2/tree/dev/DataFormats/QualityControl).
+Information about the object validity is preserved, which allows for time-based flagging of good/bad data.

+### Configuration details

 Propagation can be enabled by adding the following key-value pair to Check/Aggregator configuration:

 ```json